OneGov/onegov-cloud/docs/index.rst

 Further Reading
 ^^^^^^^^^^^^^^^

+Learn about OneGov Cloud's history and design :doc:`design`.

 Find out more about the inner workings of OneGov Cloud by having a look at the OneGov Cloud modules documentation at :doc:`onegov_cloud_modules`.